Spices with the Best Anti-Aging Benefits

 It also invigorates the skin, drawing blood flow to the area.
 Increased circulation can improve the texture and color of your complexion.
 It can also help wash away impurities like age spots.
 And provides the nutrients that your face needs to generate a fresh, renewed layer.

 Not just a topping for coffee and hot chocolate, cinnamon has been used in skincare for centuries.
-Real cinnamon—not the fake stuff that we often use here in American in place of the real cinnamon bark—has been widely used as a medicine throughout the world.
+In addition, natural cinnamon—not the fake stuff we often use here in America in place of the natural cinnamon bark—has been widely used as a medicine worldwide.

-Like the other spices, it is both an anti-inflammatory agent and an antioxidant.
+Like other spices, it is both an anti-inflammatory and antioxidant agent.
 It will also encourage improved circulation, which is ideal for improving the appearance of lines and wrinkles.
 It is also full of essential nutrients that are great for your complexion.
 It encourages healthy collagen that is uncross-linked, which can help your face become more elastic and resilient.

 About the Author